Stage 3 Bedsores - What are Symptoms of Stage 3 Bedsores?

 Reporting Nursing Home Abuse and Neglect

-When you suspect nursing home abuse or neglect, you should speak to a nursing home attorney and your state’s adult protective services department.
+When you suspect nursing home abuse or neglect, you should speak to a nursing home attorney and report it to your state’s adult protective services department.
 Your lawyer can begin the civil process of recovering compensation for the treatment of your loved one’s injury and for the pain and suffering they endured.

 Resources for Nursing Home Residents and Family Members